 The following is to alert students to the need for immunization against certain diseases that are occurring more frequently in our state:

-The illness caused by Tetanus results from poison produced by a bacteria which is very difficult to treat once it occurs, prevention of tetanus is the most appropriate choice.
-The vaccine is effective for about 10 years, and needs to be boosted at that interval.
+The illness caused by Tetanus results from poison produced by a bacteria which is very difficult to treat once it occurs and prevention of tetanus is the most appropriate choice.
+The vaccine is effective for about 10 years and needs to be boosted at that interval.
 It is now common for older adults to develop tetanus in the United States as many adults do not receive the recommended 10-year boosters.
 The tetanus vaccine may be given in combination with the diphtheria vaccine.

 Polio immunization is not routinely recommended for persons 18 years of age or older.
 However, if global travel is planned, a physician should be contacted for specific recommendations.

-Bacterial Meningitis: Bacterial Meningitis is a serious, potentially deadly disease that can progress extremely quickly.
-The bacteria that causes meningitis inflames membranes surrounding the brain and spinal cord, and can also infect the blood.
-There is treatment, but survivors can develop severe health problems or disabilities.
+Bacterial Meningitis is a serious, potentially deadly disease that may progress extremely quickly.
+The bacteria that causes meningitis inflames membranes surrounding the brain and spinal cord and may also infect the blood.
+There is treatment, but survivors may develop severe health problems or disabilities.
 Symptoms include: high fever, rash or purple patches, light sensitivity, confusion/sleepiness, lethargy, severe headache, vomiting, stiff neck, nausea, and seizures.
-Diagnosis must be made by a medical provider and with early diagnosis and treatment greatly improving the likelihood of recovery.
+Diagnosis must be made by a medical provider and early diagnosis and treatment greatly improves the likelihood of recovery.
 Antibiotic treatment, received early, may save lives.
-Vaccinations are effective against 4 of the 5 most common bacterial types, but take 7-10 days to become effective.
+Vaccinations are effective against 4 of the 5 most common bacterial types and take 7-10 days to become effective.
 For more information on bacterial meningitis, contact your health provider; your local or regional Texas Department of Health office; or http://www.cdc.gov/meningitis/bacterial.html; or www.acha.org.
 Effective October 1, 2013 Texas Education Code, § 51.9192, Subchapter Z, requires all new Brazosport College students under 22 years of age to submit evidence of being immunized against meningococcal meningitis.

 The meningitis vaccination (MV) requirement applies to: